AOL to buy video ad platform for $405 million

 In recent months, AOL has turned its attention to reaping more advertising dollars from marketers through electronic buying.

-At the same time, the company is competing with Google, Yahoo Inc, Facebook Inc and Twitter for the same ad dollars.
+At the same time, the company is competing with Google (GOOG.O), Yahoo Inc (YHOO.O), Facebook Inc (FB.O) and Twitter for the same ad dollars.

 AOL Chief Executive Officer Armstrong is making a big bet that more advertisers and publishers will buy and sell advertising through electronic trading desks known on Madison Avenue as "programmatic."